 It’s still slated to be released for PC and Xbox Series X/S.

 WARHAMMER 40K DARKTIDE TRAILER

-The most recent Warhammer 40K: Darktide trailer was revealed as part of Games Workshop’s Skulls!
+Before that, a Warhammer 40K: Darktide trailer was revealed as part of Games Workshop’s Skulls!
 Livestream on June 3, and dropped the intriguing news that veteran Warhammer 40K novelist Dan Abnett was working with Fatshark on the game’s writing.

 Darktide is about baseline humans, surviving against the odds

 The driving point of Abnett’s commentary here is to underline the game’s focus on human stories.
 Far from the hyper-energetic clashes of power-armoured Space Marines and bio-weaponised alien behemoths elsewhere in 40K’s horrendous galaxy, Darktide is about baseline human fighters who simply have to make it through, against the odds.
 The phrase “survival horror” is used – whether for good or ill, we’ll find out on the game’s release…

 Before that, we got our first glimpse of Darktide’s gameplay in its first ‘proper’ trailer, released on December 11, 2020.

 Here, we had a decent shifty at the playable squad members in the game (including the Ogryn), and some appropriately gore-soaked footage of first-person melee combat, with the player using a chainsword, power hammer and combat knife to chop through what look like Chaos-addled cultists and traitor guardsmen.